NCBI-Codeathons/vcf-4-population-genomics-team-phan/README.md

 ![nb_results](images/notebooks/nb_results.png "Notebook executing natural language queries")

-**Note** All results shown are simulated.
-Only these two queries are understood:
+**Note** At the moment, only these two queries are understood:

 - Retrieve Run and variation columns for variation E484K
 - variant at position 27513

+The conversion from natural language (NL) to SQL is simulated.

 ### Backend (Ricardo)

 A basic Flask app is in the `api` directory.
+It queries an Athena backend.
+Only the first 1000 results are retrieved.

 ![test page](images/api/test_page.png "Test page")

 ![results page](images/api/results_page.png "Results page")

-**Note** All results shown are simulated.
-Only the two queries supported by the notebook are understood here.
+**Note** Only the two queries supported by the notebook are understood here.
+Converting NL to SQL is simulated.

 ### GDV data tracks (Zhanni)